 Yes, Sayulita is a party town!
-People come to Sayulita to enjoy surfing and outdoor scenery, but during the night the town comes alive with many bars, night clubs and restaurants playing loud music and hosting parties.
-Sayulita nightlife is one of the best in Rivera Nayarit, and many people come here from San Pancho, Bucerias and Puerto Vallarta to have a good time.
+People come here to enjoy surfing and outdoor scenery, but during the night the town comes alive with many bars, night clubs and restaurants playing loud music and hosting parties.

 Should I bring pesos to Sayulita?

-Yes, you should bring pesos to Sayulita.
-Credit cards are accepted in some stores in restaurants in Sayulita, but you should always have a few hundred pesos in your wallet when your are shopping or going out to eat.
+You should bring pesos to Sayulita.
+Credit cards are accepted in some stores in restaurants, but you should always have pesos in your wallet when shopping or going out to eat.

 How to get around Sayulita?

 Sayulita is a small town and you can get around it on foot.
 Another option is to rent a golf cart from Rivera Golf Carts, a popular mode of transportation if you want to get around the village quickly.
-Taxis are available in Sayulita, but golf carts will help to keep the place clean, especially if you rent an electric golf cart.
+Taxis are available, but golf carts will help to keep the place clean, especially if you rent an electric golf cart.

 How many days to spend in Sayulita?

-Plan between 3 and 5 days if you want to cover the basics like surfing in Sayulita, local beaches, and take a few tours like Island Marietas or whale watching.
-And, don’t forget to set aside at least a day for your visit to Puerto Vallarta, the largest city in the region!
+Plan between 3 and 5 days if you want to cover the basics like surfing, explore local beaches, and take a few tours like Island Marietas or whale watching.
+And, don’t forget to set aside at least a day for your visit to Puerto Vallarta, the largest city in the region.

 What is the best time to visit Sayulita?